1 The beginning of the gospel of Messiah Yeshua, the Son of Elohim,

 32 And they brought Him one that was deaf, having an impediment in his speech; and beseeched Him to put His hand upon him.

-33 And He took him aside from the multitude, and put His fingers into his ears, and He spit, and touched his tongue,
+33 So He took him aside from the multitude, and put His fingers into his ears, and He spit, and touched his tongue,

-34 and looking up to heaven, He sighed and said unto him: 'Ephphatha!'
+34 and looking up to heaven, He sighed and said unto him: Ephphatha!
 That is: Be opened!
+(Isa 35:5)

 35 And straightway his ears were opened, and the string of his tongue was loosed, and he spoke plain.

-36 And He charged them that they should tell no man.
-But the more He charged them, so much the more a great deal they published it;
+36 But He charged them that they should tell no man.
+Yet the more He charged them, so much the more a great deal they published it;

 Back To Top